storj/storj/docs/design/disqualification.md

 ## Main Objectives

-1. To not send new data to nodes which are not behaving as desired.
+1. To stop using and fuly demonetize nodes which are not behaving as desired.
-2. Efficiently identify and ignore these 'bad' nodes during various node selection and statistics processes.
+2. Efficiently identify and ignore these 'bad' nodes.

 ## Background